Bsal13/Offensive-Security-Proving-Grounds-Boxes/Readys (Intermediate) Linux Box.md

 - Found a privilege escalation for tar wildcard
 - Performed the privilege escalation steps in the specified "/var/www/html" directory as the script showed it was in that specific directory
 - Waited for the cronjob to run
-- Typed sudo su and received a shell
+- Typed sudo su and received a shell as root

 ## Improved skills
 - redis enumeration